Established 1954

 Some folks chose to release all their catch, but you

-are allowed to take out five per person per day for
+are allowed to take out five per person per day for a

-styrofoam coolers at no charge (or in your own
+at no charge (or in your own cooler if you bring one)

-cooler if you bring one) for your trip home.
+for your trip home.

-river, are conducted by a great guide and are
+river, are conducted by a great guide and are outfitted

-outfitted with boat, motor, chairs, cushions, life
+with boat, motor, chairs, cushions, life jackets,

 These trips usually permit about 8 hours of fishing

-depending on your lunch choice and transportation (
+depending on your lunch choice.

 You relax and fish.
 Your Cotter Dock guide does the